CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 `which sbatch`

-### 2.4.10 We will not install sofware on this demo cluster, as the t2.micro head node is too small
+### 2.4.10 Do not install sofware on this demo cluster

+the t2.micro head node is too small

 Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the CMAQ MVP Cluster

 ### 2.4.11 Exit the cluster